If I Could Turn Back Time…Forever Young…I’m Not Gonna Grow Old… Seventeen Forever…Young and Beautiful

 to declare that the Lord is upright; He is my rock, and there is no unrighteousness in Him.

 And yes, even when the years pin us down and rob us of our youth, we can still be useful and fruitful.
-We can effectively contribute to society in pragmatic ways as long as we can breathe and communicate.
-But the most meaningful and beneficial thing we can offer to others is a verbal declaration of God’s faithfulness.
+We can effectively contribute to society in pragmatic ways as long as we can communicate.
+Yet the most meaningful and beneficial thing we can offer to others is a verbal declaration of God’s faithfulness.
 One that is supported by a living testimony.

 Ezequiel 28:17 (ESV)